kindista/kindista/src/markdown/faq.md

 in which we are all able to give freely without having to worry about how we are going to get our nees met in return.
-In that spirit, it is a violation of the [Terms of Use](/terms#restrictions) to post an resource that requires the recipient to give you goods or services in return.
+In that spirit, it is a violation of the [Terms of Use](/terms#restrictions) to post an offer that requires the recipient to give you goods or services in return.
 Similarly, it is a violation to post a request in which you offer to barter goods or services in return.